 Findings

-• Methodologically narrow: experiments, surveys, and content analyses prevail; only one study examined face-to-face communication.
+• Quantitative methods dominate (38 experiments, 30 surveys, 40 content analyses); only one study examined direct face-to-face communication.

-• Best-supported drivers of polarization: confirmation bias/motivated reasoning, selective exposure/echo chambers, one-sided media framing, and exposure to dissonant views.
+• Best-supported drivers of polarization: confirmation bias/motivated reasoning (N=21), selective exposure/echo chambers (N=13), one-sided media framing (N=12), and exposure to dissonant views (N=8).

-• Only 1 study based its depolarization recommendation on its own evidence; 41 made recommendations unsupported by their analyses.
+• Only 1 study grounded its depolarization recommendation in its own evidence; 41 made recommendations unsupported by their analyses.

 Connections